Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 > **Diagram of Gravitational Field**

 ![Spacetime Curvature and Singularity](./file_000000002e2c6246abb79e2329878dbb.png)
-> *This diagram represents a spherical gravitational field, cross-sectioned to reveal the funnel-shaped curvature familiar from traditional representations—an interpretation envisioned by the author.*
+> *This diagram represents a stars spherical gravitational field, cross-sectioned to reveal the funnel-shaped curvature familiar from traditional representations—an interpretation envisioned by the author.*

 ### 3.3 Identity